What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of database administrators (DBAs) is projected to grow 11 percent from 2016 to 2026, faster than the average for all occupations.
+Employment of database administrators is projected to grow 10 percent from 2019 to 2029, much faster than the average for all occupations.

 Most database administrators have a bachelor’s degree in an information- or computer-related subject such as computer science.
 Firms with large databases may prefer applicants who have a master’s degree focusing on data or database management, typically either in computer science, information systems, or information technology.